aesiniath/publish/README.md

     expressiveness is needed; and

   - directly pass-through entire blobs of LaTeX when complex incantations and arcane summonings are necessary to appease the vengeful daemons who make the office printer work.

 and that is what **publish** provides.
 It gives you a way to:

- 1. list the _.markdown_ and _.latex_ files that make up your document;
+ 1. list the _.md_ and _.tex_ files that make up your document;

  2. convert Markdown fragments into LaTeX using **pandoc**;